Kenley Jansen

-Kenley Geronimo Jansen (born September 30, 1987) is a Curaçaoan professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
-He has previously played in MLB for the Los Angeles Dodgers and Atlanta Braves.
+Kenley Geronimo Jansen (born September 30, 1987) is a Curaçaoan professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Atlanta Braves, Boston Red Sox, and Los Angeles Angels.
+He has represented the Netherlands national baseball team in international competition.

-Signed by the Dodgers as an undrafted free agent in 2004, Jansen converted from a catcher to a relief pitcher in the minor leagues, and made his major league debut in 2010.
-He served as the Dodgers' closer since 2012, and led the National League (NL) in saves in 2017.
-After 11 years in the major leagues with the Dodgers, he entered free agency and signed a one-year deal with the Braves.
+Signed by the Dodgers as an undrafted free agent in 2004, Jansen converted from a catcher to a relief pitcher in the minor leagues and made his major league debut in 2010.
+He served as the Dodgers' closer starting in 2012, and led the National League (NL) in saves in 2017 and 2022.
+After 11 years with the Dodgers, he entered free agency and signed a one-year deal with the Braves in 2022.
+He then signed with the Red Sox.

-Jansen is a three-time MLB All-Star and two-time NL Reliever of the Year (2016, 2017).
+Jansen is a four-time MLB All-Star and two-time NL Reliever of the Year (2016, 2017).
 In 2019, Jansen became the 30th pitcher to reach 300 career saves.
+In 2023, he became the 7th pitcher to total 400 career saves.
+He also is a member of 450-save club, having reached that on April 8, 2025.

 Early life

 Jansen was born in Willemstad, Curaçao, the youngest of three sons of Isidor and Bernadette Jansen.
-His father worked in construction until suffering a stroke when Kenley was 12; his mother is a travel agent.
+His father worked in construction until suffering a stroke when Kenley was 12.
+His mother was a travel agent.
 Jansen grew up as a Braves fan, because the team's games were broadcast in Curaçao on TBS.
-The team later signed fellow Curaçaoan Andruw Jones and Jansen's older brother Ardley.
-Kenley Jansen began playing baseball at the age of six, alongside his brothers.
+The team signed fellow Curaçaoan Andruw Jones and Jansen's older brother Ardley.
+Kenley Jansen began playing baseball at the age of six, alongside his older brothers.
 He began as an outfielder before moving to shortstop.
-Jansen then met Andrelton Simmons, and was shifted to third base.
+Jansen then met Andrelton Simmons and was shifted to third base.
 He later played first base and catcher.